Liam White

-I use the name CPU to refer to the core of a general-purpose programmable computing device.
-At a high level, a CPU executes a single stream of instructions, which direct it to operate on registers, operate on memory, perform arithmetic, or change the next instruction.
-The CPU's operation is periodic and occurs in synchronization with its internal clock.
+At a high level, a core executes a single stream of instructions, which direct it to operate on registers, operate on memory, perform arithmetic, or change the next instruction.
+The core's operation is periodic and occurs in synchronization with its internal clock.

-Modern processors have at least one CPU, a large number of peripherals and some amount of internal memory.
-Systems which are designated as multi-core have multiple CPUs, which can process instructions independently of each other.
+Modern SoCs have at least one core, a large number of peripherals, and some amount of internal memory, of which peripherals are "mapped" at.
+This mapping allows a simple interface for software to interact with peripherals by reading and writing to memory.
+Systems which are designated as multi-core have multiple cores, which share the same memory, but can process instructions independently of each other.

 Oscillators